sushant-gawade/JD-Education/README.md

 # JD-Education
-Education Platform As well As Group Video Call Meeting Futures.
+Education Platform As well As Group Video Call Meeting Futures.this is a college project.

 ##used technology##
 - html